FOLFAN's Board of Directors

-Jim Cassio is a labor market economist and a planner/analyst in the fields of workforce development and economic development.
+Jim Cassio is a labor market analyst and a planner in the fields of workforce development and economic development.
 Jim is an author, sustainability professional, nature enthusiast, and a former park ranger.
 He lives in Folsom with his wife, Deb, a professor of history and heritage interpretation at Folsom Lake College.
 They have two daughters, one an environmental attorney and one an environmental scientist.
 Jim and Deb enjoy daily hiking, kayaking and bicycling in the Folsom Lake and Lake Natoma areas.

 Linda McDonald, Co-Founder and Vice President

 Linda spent 22 years at California State Parks – in jobs ranging from park aid and tour guide to publications editor and State Park System planner.
 Currently, she coordinates human resources at the family business, McDonald Plumbing, Heating and Air Conditioning and also manages income property investments.
 She has enjoyed Folsom Lake SRA and the American River Parkway for over 40 years and is currently Volunteer Manager of State Parks’ Adopt-the-Parkway program.
 Once an avid water-skier – Linda’s favorite activities today include walking the dog, kayaking and bicycling.
 She co-founded FOLFAN to bring a greater level of stewardship and community involvement to her favorite local recreation area.

 Maryellen Blackburn, Board Secretary and Adopt-the-Parkway Volunteer Stewards Coordinator